kutukeyboard/react_antd_starterkit/README.md

 - Signup & login mechanism
 - Dynamic Navigation menu based on data provided, so you can generate menu based on user access rights.
 - Responsive ANTD Menu
-- Product Catalog
-- Product Detail
+- pagination
+- fakeDb - to simulate pagination request

 ### templates

 - Login Page
 - Signup Page
+- Product Catalog - with pagination
+- Product Detail

 other features and templete will come soon, hopefully.